 One of SGMA's most significant implications is that it establishes a new regulatory meaning for groundwater basin boundaries.
-The boundaries of California's 515 alluvial groundwater basins and subbasins are defined by the Department of Water Resources (DWR) in Bulletin 118 (DWR, 2003).
+The boundaries of California's 515 alluvial groundwater basins and subbasins are defined by DWR in Bulletin 118 (DWR, 2003).
 Boundaries are largely based upon available geologic and hydrologic data and, in some cases, political jurisdictions.
 These basins have been prioritized based upon multiple factors, such as overlying population, irrigated acreage, reliance on groundwater as a primary water source, and the presence of overdraft and other impacts.
-Prior to modifications made to basin boundaries in 2016 (described below), 127 basins were designated as high- and medium-priority and accounted for an estimated 96 percent of groundwater pumped from the state's alluvial basins (DWR, 2014).3
+Prior to modifications made to basin boundaries in 2016 (described below), 127 basins were designated as high- and medium-priority and accounted for an estimated 96 percent of groundwater pumped from the state's alluvial basins (DWR, 2014).